How to Unclog a Toilet Without A Plunger or Snake

 • Lift off the toilet and lay it on its side.

-From there it is very easy to see what is clogging your toilet.
+From there, it is easy to see what is clogging your toilet.
 You can push your hand into the toilet from underneath the bowl to make sure it is not clogged.
 You can also check inside the drain pipe.

-Once you have removed the clog.
-Follow the same steps as above to install the toilet.
+Once you have removed the clog, follow the steps above to install the toilet.
 Be sure to use a new wax ring since wax rings cannot be reused.

 Conclusion

-All the above methods are great tips on how to unclog a toilet without a plunger.
+All the above methods are great tips for unclogging a toilet without a plunger.
 Because of the nature of clogs, there is no one method to fit all toilet clogs.
-This is why it is important to follow all of them sequentially until you get to the one that works for you.
-If unfortunately you didn’t manage to unclog your toilet, there is no shame in failing.
+This is why it is important to follow them sequentially until you get to the one that works for you.
+If, unfortunately, you didn’t manage to unclog your toilet, there is no shame in failing.
 Feel free to call a professional plumber.

 FAQs

-If the toilet is clogged by water-soluble items like toilet paper or soap then it will unclog itself after some time.
-A toilet that that is clogged by solid and insoluble items like toys will not unclog itself no matter how long you wait.
+If the toilet is clogged by water-soluble items like toilet paper or soap, it will unclog itself after some time.
+A toilet clogged by solid and insoluble items like toys will not unclog itself no matter how long you wait.

-2. What can your pour down a toilet to unclog it?
+2. What can you pour down a toilet to unclog it?

-Vinegar and baking soda solution or hot water are quite effective in unclogging a toilet.
-What you don’t want to pour down a toilet is chemical drain cleaners as they bad for the plumbing, not eco-friendly and unsafe for a septic system.
+Vinegar and baking soda solution or hot water are quite effective in unclogging toilets.
+What you don’t want to pour down a toilet is chemical drain cleaners as they are bad for the plumbing, not eco-friendly, and unsafe for a septic system.

-3. How do you unclog a toilet when water is high?
+3. How do you unclog a toilet when the water is high?

 The first thing you do is drain the water bowl.
-Scoop the water and toilet paper/poop into a bucket before attempting to unclog the toilet to avoid splashing.
+Scoop the water and toilet paper/poop into a bucket before unclogging the toilet to avoid splashing.